-Staff recommends that the City Council after independent review, consideration, analysis of staff's report and the information presented, oral and written testimony by all parties and persons of the public, and the record as a whole, adopt by waiving full reading and reading title only an uncodified ordinance approving Amended and Restated Development Agreement No. 7## replacing Commercial Cannabis Development Agreement No. 724.
+Staff recommends that the City Council after independent review, consideration, analysis of staff's report and the information presented, oral and written testimony by all parties and persons of the public, and the record as a whole, conduct a second reading and adopt by waiving full reading and reading by title only an uncodified ordinance approving Amended and Restated Development Agreement No. 7## related to Application #18-027 and replacing Commercial Cannabis Development Agreement No. 727, as specifically outlined in the Recommendation section on page one of this report.